klaeff/terraformer/README.md

 - create more but smaller templates
 - deploy in chunks and have a defined order
+- have a ci job for each junk
 - practice TDI (test driven infrastructure)
+  - commit a config change to source repository
-  - create a test account
+  - have a iaas test account
+  - a ci deploys this change
-  - deploy form scratch, update and delete
+    - from scratch,
+    - does an update from previous version
+    - deletes all resources to save costs
+  - if all is ok then another ci job updates production

 ## examples